Wellett/Hello-World/README.md

 # Hello-World
-Just a place for some
+Just a place for some nonsense code